-- The devices are mounted according to the same guidelines as pressure gauges (DIN EN837-2) - To ensure optimal readability of the local display, adjust the housing and local display - Endress+Hauser offers a mounting bracket to mount the device on pipes or walls - Use flushing rings for flanges if there is a risk of medium buildup or clogging at the process connection - The flushing ring is clamped between the process connection and process - Material buildup in front of the membrane is flushed away, and the pressure chamber is vented, via the two lateral flushing holes - When measuring in media containing solids (e.g. dirty liquids), installing separators and drain valves is useful for capturing and removing sediment - Using a valve manifold allows for easy commissioning, installation and maintenance without interrupting the process - When mounting the device, establishing the electrical connection and during operation: prevent the penetration of moisture into the housing - Point the cable and plug downwards as much as possible to prevent moisture from entering (e.g. rainwater or condensation)
+- The standard devices (without diaphragm seals) are mounted according to the same guidelines as pressure gauges (DIN EN837-2) - To ensure optimal readability of the local display, adjust the housing and local display - Endress+Hauser offers a mounting bracket to mount the device on pipes or walls - Use flushing rings for flanges, flange seals and pancake seals if buildup or clogging can be expected at the membrane - The flushing ring is clamped between the process connection and the flange, flange seal or pancake seal - Material buildup in front of the membrane is flushed away, and the pressure chamber is vented, via the two lateral flushing holes - When measuring in media containing solids (e.g. dirty liquids), installing separators and drain valves is useful for capturing and removing sediment - Using a valve manifold allows for easy commissioning, installation and maintenance without interrupting the process - When mounting the device, establishing the electrical connection and during operation: prevent the penetration of moisture into the housing - Point the cable and plug downwards as much as possible to prevent moisture from entering (e.g. rainwater or condensation)